chriscoxe/bwapi-tm/README.md

 A tournament module for BWAPI bots.
 This is useful for operating competitions that run a large-number of bot-vs-bot games.
 It can also be used to operate human-vs-bot games.

 ## State file
 The tournament module updates a state file that the calling system can read or monitor to determine the progress of each game, and may help to adjudicate the winner of each game.
+This file is not intended to be read by bots, because it contains some information about the game state that bots should not be allowed to see under the rules for most competitions, due to e.g. the fog of war.
 By default, the tournament module updates the state file every 5 seconds, given the opportunity.

 The fields in the state file contain win/loss conditions, timers information, and various other information.
 The number of fields is predictable, but it depends on how many kinds of per-frame timeout the current player is using.
 See `TMState::write(std::string filename)` in `TournamentModule.cpp` to see the list of fields.
 Some fields are described in the `README.md` file in the `Source` folder.
 Notes:
 * How to determine which player is the winner/loser: see the `README.md` in the `Source` folder.
 The logic is the same for all BWAPI versions.